1. Brockloch Eco Retreat Treehouse

 Coastal Carriage near Rosehearty, Aberdeenshire

 Overlooking the Moray Firth on a family-run farm, this is one vintage rail carriage that you'll want to get on board with.
 The converted Coastal Carriage, near Rosehearty, Aberdeenshire, is a real labour of love; outside, it's a cheerful sight in letter box-red, with wood panels and a grassy roof.
-Inside, you'll find a welcoming and cosy space, with its woodburning stove and comfy double bed - perhaps the best place imaginable to snuggle down after a busy day exploring the Banffshire coast.
+Inside, you'll find a welcoming and cosy space, with its woodburning stove and comfy double bed - perhaps the best place imaginable to snuggle down in rural retreat after a busy day exploring the Banffshire coast.

 3. Skye Shepherd Huts